 Gentle Cleansing Techniques

-Using a gentle, sulfate-free cleanser twice a day can help remove excess oilOpens in a new tab. and impurities without stripping the skin of its natural moisture.
+Using a gentle, sulfate-free cleanser twice a day can help remove excess oil and impurities without stripping the skin of its natural moisture.
 Look for cleansers with salicylic acid or benzoyl peroxide for added benefits.

 Effective Exfoliation Methods